Ankushr785/Patient-name-deduplication/README.md

 The input dataset consists of a lot of duplicate entries.
 The goal of this assignment is to use a machine learning approach to remove those duplicate entries.

+The .ipynb (Jupyter notebook) file is the underlying code for this assignment.
+The sample input file is the provided dataset, while the sample output file is the result of the code, a a file free of duplicate entries.

 >Preprocessing

 * The date of birth column is converted to standard datetime format.